 - Eternal Sonata has this in the form of it's light and dark battle system.
 Standing in a lighted portion of the arena gave you access to different special attacks than when standing in shaded portions, and some enemies changes forms when moving between light and dark areas.

-- In Dawn of War, the RTS title based on Warhammer 40000, units take less damage and regenerate morale more quickly when in cover.
+- In Dawn of War, the RTS title based on Warhammer 40,000, units take less damage and regenerate morale more quickly when in cover, using an alternate crouching animation.
 They take more damage when in 'negative' cover, such as crossing a river.
+Several units take advantage of this by having weapons that ignore cover or move through it without losing speed.
 Dawn of War II uses a system closer to the one in Company of Heroes.

 - Archon is (partly) a virtual board game version of this trope.
 In the original version and Archon Ultra, light-side pieces are stronger on white squares, dark-side pieces are stronger on black squares, and on top of that, about a third of the tiles on the board cycle back and forth between white, black, and shades of gray.
 Archon Ultra spiced things up further in the real-time combat sequences - swamps on a gray square would slow down non-flyers, lava would injure most units, and if you were fighting for a power point, you could park yourself over the power point to regain health.